nathanhleung/install-peerdeps/README.md

   -Y, --yarn            Install with Yarn
-  -r, --registry <uri>  Install from custom registry (defaults to NPM registry) --dry-run             Do not install packages, but show the install command that will be run -h, --help            output usage information
+  -r, --registry <uri>  Install from custom registry (defaults to NPM registry) --dry-run             Do not install packages, but show the install command that will be run -a, --auth <token>    Provide an NPM authToken for private packages.
+  -h, --help            output usage information

 ```